Points International Ltd (PCOM) CEO Robert MacLean on Q1 2020 Results - Earnings Call Transcript

 Yes.
 It's Rob.
 We've taken a -- we knew pretty quickly in terms of expense management, as Erick's prepared remarks indicated, we froze all hiring, all kinds of replacement hiring, all discretionary spending.
 We've jumped on the wage subsidies to kind of take advantage of that and shore up resources.
 We've largely been operating right now under the -- an operating model or a formula of just shore up our resources as much as possible.
 And that really comes down to we've been a profitable company for a long time.
 So the cash on the balance sheet was very strong, aggressively manage expenses, drive the revenues as aggressively as possible.
 And obviously, there was a big dip, but we're optimistic that, that's going to improve going forward.
 And then tap into the lending facilities that Erick had set up and the finance team had set up and we tapped into.
 So first thing was to really ensure, on a day-to-day basis, we're maximizing the resources that we have at hand.

 Second part of that formula is really pretty straightforward.
 We've reduced expenses where we felt was prudent.
 We think right now, there's a, as we've described, a tremendous amount of activity going on, which is a bit ironic given the revenue performance and the overall situation in the industry.
 But for us, a lot of the activity in driving these promotional initiatives, these campaigns coupled with a pipeline that is pretty significant to a point where we're -- with the decisions we've made around hiring, we're actually kind of drawing a line and saying, "We're only going to be able to get all of these certain ones done."
 And so we're leaving a little bit of that activity on the table.
 And so we're staying very busy.
 So that formula of make sure we've got lots of resources and healthy resources, and then couple that with are we working on high-value activity that's driving in your revenue.
 So it's a primary focus.
 So that activity is driving in year revenue or is driving productivity or products that we can put into the market in 2020 that will help on the recovery.
-So when we look at that balance between those 2, we feel where we are is prudent.
+So when we look at that balance between those two, we feel where we are is prudent.

 Now look, the third piece that we consider is how long is this trough and how long can that business model and that approach be sustained.
-And when I look at those 3 components right now, I feel like we're in the right spot.
-If that changes, if the revenues -- we get into a double dip or the revenues don't recover as we're anticipating recovering, we have a long menu of items that we would do to take advantage of to shore up our resources.
+And when I look at those three components right now, I feel like we're in the right spot.
+If that changes, if the revenues and we get into a double dip or the revenues don't recover as we're anticipating recovering, we have a long menu of items that we would do to take advantage of to shore up our resources.

 So we're -- right now, it doesn't feel like we should be stopping, launching new partners or building new products that are generating economics for the business and our partners.
 But if that starts to slow down in any way, shape or form, we would just have no choice, but to take that more aggressive steps.
 So that's really the way we're thinking about it.
 And I would remind us -- everybody that we came into this COVID-19 situation in an exceptionally healthy spot as a very kind of -- very happy with where our position was, profitable, growing and we fully expect, as we get through this, as travel comes back, we're that same kind of a company.